skaldlabs/skald/SELF_HOSTED_DEPLOYMENT.md

 ## DNS Configuration

-Before running the deployment, ensure your DNS records are configured:
+Before running the deployment, ensure the following DNS records are configured:

 1. Create an A record for your API domain pointing to your server's IP address
 2. Create an A record for your UI domain pointing to your server's IP address